 Read More: Why You Should Take Your Kids to Kennedy Space Center.

-Must Sees at Bok Tower Gardens for Families
+Things to See and Do at Bok Tower Gardens for Kids and Families

 For families visiting Bok Tower Gardens, here are some must-see experiences kids of all ages can enjoy.